welldonestack/second/_posts/2024-10-01-cow-and-the-moon.md

 ---

 #### Designed a contemporary identity system that weaves traditional Italian motifs with modern craftsmanship cues, creating a visual language that honors authenticity while embracing current design sensibilities.
-This approach reinforces the brand's genuine character while attracting a new generation of gelato enthusiasts.
+The curved line motif originates from the brand's original story of a cow jumping over the moon.

 <!--
 <br>